-2.44.
-This licensing authority will specifically have regard to the need to protect children and vulnerable persons from harm or being exploited by gambling, and will expect the applicant to satisfy the authority that there will be sufficient measures to ensure that under 18 year olds do not have access to the premises, and that schemes to protect vulnerable persons are operated.
+- 11.4.
+The licensing authority will specifically have regard to the need to protect children and vulnerable persons from harm or being exploited by gambling, and will expect the applicant to satisfy the authority that there will be sufficient measures to ensure that under 18 year olds do not have access to the premises, and that schemes to protect vulnerable persons are operated.

-- 2.45.
+- 11.5.
 Further licence conditions may also be considered in respect of the following matters however, it must be noted that this list is not exhaustive:

 - Proof of age schemes

 - CCTV

 - Door Supervisors

 - Supervision of entrances/ machine areas

 - Physical separation of areas

 - Location of entry

 - Notices/signage

 - Specific opening hours

 - Provision of information leaflets / helpline numbers for organisations such as GamCare.

-Betting (Other) Premises Licences
+Betting (other) premises licences

-- 2.46.
-This authority notes the difference between betting terminals, which are designed to receive bets on real events, and gaming machines such as fixed odds betting terminals (FOBTs), which are reliant upon the outcome of a virtual event.
-It is further noted that betting premises are entitled to offer up to four gaming machines in total, which may include category B2 FOBT machines, and that no further numeric limits may be imposed by the licensing authority.
+- 11.6.
+The authority notes the difference between betting terminals, which are designed to receive bets on real events, and gaming machines such as fixed odds betting terminals (FOBTs), which are reliant upon the outcome of a virtual event.
+It is further noted that betting premises are entitled to offer up to four gaming machines in total, which may include category B2 FOBT machines. - 11.7.
+No further limits may be imposed by the licensing authority on gaming machine numbers in betting

+- (other) premises, beyond the standard prescribed limit applying to all betting (other) premises licences.

+- 11.8.
 There are no statutory limits on the number of betting terminals that may be made available in betting premises, although the licensing authority may attach a condition to a licence limiting the number if concerns exist over the availability of machines to children or vulnerable persons which cannot be satisfied through alternative means.

-- 2.47.
-This licensing authority will, as per the Commission's guidance, take into account the size of the premises, the number of counter positions available for person-to-person transactions, and the ability of staff to monitor the use of betting terminals by children and young persons (it is an offence for those under 18 to bet) or by vulnerable people, when considering the number, nature and circumstances of betting terminals an operator wants to offer.
+- 11.9.
+The licensing authority will, as per the Commission's guidance, take into account the size of the premises, the number of counter positions available for person-to-person transactions, and the ability of staff to monitor the use of betting terminals by children and young persons (it is an offence for those under 18 to bet) or by vulnerable people, when considering the number, nature and circumstances of betting terminals an operator wants to offer.

-- 2.48.
+- 11.10.
 Further licence conditions may also be considered in respect of the following matters however, it must be noted that this list is not exhaustive:

 - Proof of age schemes

 - CCTV

 - Supervision of entrances/ machine areas

 - Physical separation of areas

 - Location of entry

 - Notices/signage

 - Specific opening hours

 - Self-exclusion schemes

 - Provision of information leaflets/ helpline numbers for organisations such as GamCare

-Betting (Track) Premises Licences
+Betting (track) premises licences